Session Recovery

 - No understanding of why things were done a certain way

-With deciduous, Claude can query the graph and recover all of this.
+With deciduous, Claude can query the graph and recover all of this in seconds.

-At the start of a new session, the user (or Claude) runs /context:
+At the start of a new session, the user runs /recover.
+Watch what happens:

 What Gets Recovered